Skip to main content

 5 mentions Positive Neutral Negative

 The humor in the game is polarizing, with some players finding it unappealing and frustrating, particularly due to repetitive prompts that detract from the experience.
-However, others suggest it may be entertaining for streaming, especially if kept light and silly, as vulgar humor can be challenging to execute effectively, especially across different languages.
+However, others suggest it may be entertaining for streaming, as long as the humor remains light and avoids vulgarity, especially in a multilingual context.
 Overall, humor is subjective, and opinions vary widely among players.

 • “This game, however, would be funny for streaming.”